kaihsu12/eatery_list/README.md

 ## About Project

-A website that helps users review the searched restrauants
+A website that lists a range of restaurants to review and offers a search engine for users to look for specific restaurants

 ## Features